informatics-isi-edu/echo_lab_assistant/README.md

 Voice Commands
  - All voice commands Jarvis understands can be found in the 'sample_utterances.txt' file. (in extra folder)
  - Any word enclosed in {} are key words that the user must provides.
+ - The text presented before the phrase is not be said.
+It is their only for the Lambda functions use. (signifies intent)